avojak/iridium/README.md

 $ flatpak run --env=G_MESSAGES_DEBUG=all com.github.avojak.iridium
 ```

+Another helpful environment variable to set is `GTK_DEBUG=interactive` for investigating UI and styling issues.

 ### Development Build

 You can also install a development build alongside a stable version by specifying the dev profile: